min2ha/ukwa-site/content/target/60541/index.en.md

   "subject": "Brexit"
 }

-# Daily Mail, The: Yes, Boris has a rare gift for self-promotion but on Brexit and the NHS I believe he's acting on principle

 Argues that when Boris Johnson called for investment of some of the Brexit dividend in the NHS, he was acting out of principle rather than self-promotion.